Northrop B-2 Spirit: 1990s

 The first operational aircraft, christened Spirit of Missouri, was delivered to Whiteman Air Force Base, Missouri, where the fleet is based, on 17 December 1993.
-The B-2 reached initial operational capability (IOC) on 1 January 1997.
+The B-2 reached initial operational capability on 1 January 1997.
 Depot maintenance for the B-2 is accomplished by USAF contractor support and managed at Oklahoma City Air Logistics Center at Tinker Air Force Base.
 Originally designed to deliver nuclear weapons, modern usage has shifted towards a flexible role with conventional and nuclear capability.

 The B-2's combat debut was in 1999, during the Kosovo War.
 It was responsible for destroying 33% of selected Yugoslav bombing targets in the first eight weeks of U.S. involvement in the war.
-During this war, six B-2s flew non-stop to Yugoslavia from their home base in Missouri and back, totaling 30 hours.
-Although the bombers accounted for 50 sorties out of a total of 34,000 NATO sorties, they dropped 11 percent of all bombs.
+Six B-2s flew non-stop to Yugoslavia from their home base in Missouri and back, totaling 30 hours.
+Although the bombers made just 50 out of 34,000 NATO sorties, they dropped 11 percent of the bombs.
 The B-2 was the first aircraft to deploy GPS satellite-guided JDAM "smart bombs" in combat use in Kosovo.
 The use of JDAMs and precision-guided munitions effectively replaced the controversial tactic of carpet-bombing, which had been harshly criticized due to it causing indiscriminate civilian casualties in earlier conflicts, such as the 1991 Gulf War.
-On 7 May 1999, a B-2 dropped five JDAMs on the Chinese Embassy officially due to an error in targeting instructions, killing three people and injuring 20.
+On 7 May 1999, a B-2 dropped five JDAMs on the Chinese Embassy, officially due to an error in targeting instructions, killing three people and injuring 20.
 By then, the B-2 had dropped 500 bombs in Yugoslavia.